-In 2012 some radical historians poring over old maps of East Bristol came across a disused burial ground at Rosemary Green close to the site of Eastville Workhouse at 100 Fishponds Rd.
-Over the following years a team of local researchers revealed that more than 4,000 men, women and children, inmates of the workhouse, were interred in unmarked graves in Rosemary Green from 1851-1895.
-This book is a summary of their research and a history of Eastville Workhouse in the Victorian period.
-It also forms part of a community history project to both name the forgotten paupers of Rosemary Green and to memorialise them.
+In 2012, radical historians poring over old maps of east Bristol discovered a disused burial ground at Rosemary Green, close to the site of Eastville Workhouse.
+Over the following years, a team of local researchers revealed that in the nineteenth century more than 4,000 men, women and children from the workhouse had been interred in unmarked graves.

-Eastville Workhouse, constructed by Clifton Poor Law Union in 1847, was the largest workhouse in the Bristol area.
-Housing over a thousand inmates, it was an institution produced by the introduction of the New Poor Law in 1834.
-Using a combination of quantitative and qualitative methods this book looks at what life in the Victorian workhouse was like, who the inmates were and how they were treated.
-It considers their life chances once they entered the institution and what happened to them after they passed away.
+Built in 1847 as a result of the New Poor Law, Eastville Workhouse was the largest in the Bristol area housing over a thousand inmates.
+100 Fishponds Road exposes the economic and ideological drivers which determined the nature of the workhouse system, and its unintended consequences.
+The book reveals what life in the Victorian workhouse was like, who the inmates were and how they were treated.
+It considers their life chances once they entered the institution and what happened to them after they died.

 Buy this book